grafana/thema/FAQ.md

 No existing system was reasonably capable of encapsulating all of these into a unified, portable, verifiable structure.

+## Where does the name "Thema" come from?

+Thema is a [portmanteau](https://en.wikipedia.org/wiki/Portmanteau) of "[Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) with "Schema".

+The Ship of Theseus is a thought experiment that asks about the identity of objects as their constituent parts are replaced over time.
+Thema is a system that allows us to specify a "thing" in terms of its constituent parts (as all schema do), as well as the evolution of those parts incrementally over time, while still retaining its identity as that "thing".

 ## You can't fool me.
 Breaking changes are breaking - how can they possibly be made non-breaking?

 That's true.
 A breaking change to a contract like a schema is still breaking.

 What Thema does is change the nature of the contract between communicating systems.
-Instead of agreeing on a single schema, systems agree on the whole Thema lineage as the contract, with all the invariants about translation between schema versions that that entails.
+Instead of agreeing on a single schema, systems agree on the whole Thema lineage as the contract, with all the guarantees about translation between schema versions that that entails.

 For example, say system `A` accepts messages which is comprised of a single field named `foo`, which has value of type `int64`.
 System `B` accepts the contract, and starts sending messages to `A` according to this schema.
 What Thema changes is not the schema in use by either `B` or `A` at any one time, but the agreement `A` and `B` implicitly make when `B` decides to start communicating with `A`: